 When parents teach their children to love—not just others, but themselves—they are also teaching respect for life.
 Loving means they don’t hurt others purposefully and that they learn to say “I’m sorry” when they do it accidentally.
 It means they learn to share and give to help those who can’t help themselves.
 It means they grow up trying to do the right thing and not to cause harm.

 How do we teach kids to be loving?
-One way—the best way, I think—is by Parents and childrenexample.
+One way—the best way, I think—is by example.
 If parents show love for each other as well as for their children, they demonstrate what a good relationship is.
 It builds a web of love that can’t help but extend to outside the family structure.

 Perhaps I make it all sound easy.
 It isn’t.
 As a parent, loving means being consistent, so the child learns.
 It means correcting behavior that doesn’t show caring, even when correcting is hard to do.
 It means taking time to be loving, even when it seems there is no time.
 It means doing your regular job, but never forgetting that parenting is the real job.